 - 1. Damaged batteries must not be transported. - 2.
 To avoid short circuit, separate the battery from metal pars or from each other if two or more batteries are transported in one packaging. - 3.
 The radio must be switched off and secured against switch-on, if the battery is attached.

-The content of the shipment must be declared in the shipping documents and by a Battery Shipping Label on the packaging.
+The content of the shipping the backaging.
 Contact your hauler for the local regulations and further information.

 1.2 Content of the packaging

 This transceiver comes shipped with the following items in the box: